 First, remain calm.
 It is possible to keep your personal information safe from breaches by taking the following steps:

 - Freeze Credit Scores.
 By freezing your credit report, potential creditors - or anyone for that matter - cannot access your credit report.
 This crucial line of defense decreases the risk of anyone impersonating you and opening new accounts or attempting credit or rental applications in your name.
-Lock your credit score at one of the three credit-reporting agencies:

-- change passwords on all important sites
+- Change passwords on all important sites

-- never re-use passwords anywhere
+- Never re-use passwords anywhere

-- use only good passwords; i.e. random lists of characters that alternate case and use numbers and punctuation
+- Use only good passwords; i.e., random lists of characters that alternate case and use numbers and punctuation

 - Back Up Your Data.
-While we increasingly use cloud storage consider a portable back up drive as well.
+While we increasingly use cloud storage, consider a portable backup drive as well.
 Hackers can easily access your iCloud, Google Drive, Dropbox, or OneDrive account and destroy your data.
 So for optimal protection, utilize a cloud backup service that constantly backs up your files in real time, but also purchase a portable drive as another precautionary measure.
 Then take the drive to another location, such as your workplace, a friend or relative’s house, or a safety deposit box.
 This will ensure your data is safe if there is a fire or another incident that causes severe damage to your home.